cajuncoding/FlurlGraphQL/README.md

         .ReceiveGraphQLRawSystemTextJsonResponse();

-    //OR for Newtonsoft.Json then you need to use the following for each request... var json = await "https://graphql-star-wars.azurewebsites.net/api/graphql"
+    //OR for Newtonsoft.Json then you need to use the following for each request...
+    //NOTE: The above Defaults will be enforced on any settings you specify if enabled in the FlurlGraphQLConfig... var json = await "https://graphql-star-wars.azurewebsites.net/api/graphql"
         .WithGraphQLQuery("...")
         .UseGraphQLNewtonsoftJson(new JsonSerializerSettings() //<== Newtonsof.Json Settings!